donniebreve/touchcursor-linux/README.md

 This also applies for /dev/uinput.
 In case its not uinput group read-writeable, add this [rule](https://github.com/tuomasjjrasanen/python-uinput/blob/master/udev-rules/40-uinput.rules) to /etc/udev/rules.d/.

 Start it in startup applications (gnome-shell) by pointing to your keyboard device, i.e. `dvorak /dev/input/event2`.
+Or, if your device event number keeps changing, call the device id directly, i.e. `dvorak /dev/input/by-id/usb-Microsoft_Wired_Keyboard_400-event-kbd`, using your keyboard device id.

 ## Related Links
 I used the following sites for inspiration: